-Trader Shag’s Music Emporium is an independently owned record store, located on Main St. in Brockport, NY.
+Trader Shag’s Music Emporium is a small independently owned record store, located on Main St. in Brockport, NY.

 Trader Shag’s is the only operating music store throughout the Village of Brockport, which is thirty-minutes away from the much larger and popular record stores in Monroe County, including Record Archive and House of Guitars.